≡ Menu

-But that’s the part of the fun.
+But that’s part of the fun!

-You can compare your Pug Cross as it is also called, to other mixed-breed dogs such as the Puggle or Pug Beagle Mix, Pocket Puggles, Pomeranian Poodle Mix and Pitbull Beagle Mix.
+You can compare your Pug Cross, as it is also called, to other mixed-breed dogs such as the Puggle or Pug Beagle Mix, Pocket Puggles, Pomeranian Poodle Mix, and Pitbull Beagle Mix.

 What Pugapoo Owners Should Know

 Pugapoos are family pets or companion dogs.
 They have been bred to be friendly, to love their human family.
-They have a strong need to live in the house with their family.
+They have a solid need to live in the house with their family.
+They are not the sort of dogs you can leave outside on the lawn or backyard alone.
+These dogs crave human company.
+Pugapoo Puppies and Dogs want you to pay attention and involve them in every activity.

 Here’s More…

-• Pugapoos are high maintenance dogs and require High-Quality Dog Food.
+- Pugapoos are high-maintenance dogs and require High-Quality Dog Food.
 You cannot compromise on that.

-Always buy a puppy from a reputable breeder, and not from someone who runs a puppy mill.
+Dog Breeders’ reputation greatly counts when bringing a hybrid puppy home.
+Always buy a puppy from a reputable breeder, not someone who runs a puppy mill.

-FYI: There are many Cockapoo Dog Breeders that supply Pugapoo pups as well.
+So that you know, there are many Cockapoo Dog Breeders that supply Pugapoo pups as well.

 Pugapoo Dog Breed Fast Facts

-Country of Origin: Unclear but probably the United states
+Country of Origin: Unclear, but probably the United States

 Original Purpose: Companion animal